turian/audio-discrimination-crowdsource/README.md

 DEBUG=True python manage.py runserver
 ```

+- Create a `.env` file in base directory and place secret keys related to google auth there.

 ### Theme App

 Theme app is a django app consisting of the main theme of the application.